ballerina-platform/openapi-connectors/openapi/googleapis.books/Module.md

 ```
 ### Step 2: Create a new connector instance

-You can now enter the credentials in the Google Books API client configuration and create Google Books API client by passing the configuration:
+You can now enter the credentials in the Google Books client configuration and create Google Books client by passing the configuration:

 ```ballerina
 books:ClientConfig clientConfig = {